lizmtetwa/SALES-ANALYSIS-PORTFOLIO/README.md

 ## Total Sales by Day of the Week
 ![Total Sales by Day of the Week](total_sales_by_day_of_the_week.png)
-> Analysis shows weekends have higher sales, while weekdays are lower, helping guide staffing and promotions.
+> Analysis shows Tuesdays and Saturdays have higher sales, while the rest of the days are slightly lower, helping guide staffing and promotions.

 ---